jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

 (1) In a proceeding on an application under this Act, the court may, on its own initiative, call as a witness any person whose evidence may in its opinion be of assistance to the court.
 (2) A witness called by the court under this section has the same privilege to refuse to answer any question that the witness would have had, if called by a party to the proceeding.
 (3) A witness called by the court under this section may be examined and re-examined by the court, and may be cross-examined by or on behalf of any party to the proceeding.
-(4) Sections 20, 38, and 39 of the Summary Proceedings Act 1957, so far as they are applicable and with all necessary modifications, apply with respect to a person called as a witness by the court under this section as if that person had been called by a party to the proceeding.
+(4) Sections 159 and 161 to 165 of the Criminal Procedure Act 2011, so far as they are applicable and with all necessary modifications, apply with respect to a person called as a witness by the court under this section as if that person had been called by a party to the proceeding.
 (5) The expenses of a witness called by the court under this section must be met in the first instance, in accordance with the prescribed scale of witnesses' expenses, out of public money appropriated by Parliament for the purpose.

 ### 129 Proceedings not open to public